-Recent meta-analytic papers and longitudinal studies has provided clear evidence for beneficial effects of preschool programmes - with substantial effects for both cognitive and socio-emotional outcomes, and possibly thought to adulthood (Camilli, Vargas, Ryan, and Barnett, 2010; Nores and Barnett, 2010).
+Recent meta-analytic papers and longitudinal studies has provided clear evidence for beneficial effects of preschool programs - with substantial effects for both cognitive and socio-emotional outcomes, and possibly through to adulthood (Camilli et al., 2010; Nores & Barnett, 2010).

-US studies
+US STUDIES

-In the US, state-funded preschool programmes are a relatively new phenomenon.
-Following the success of Head Start and other projects demonstrating positive effects for preschool attendance, many states have set up their own preschool programmes.
-State pre-kindergarten (pre-K) programmes provide state-funded, classroom-based educational services to young children, typically four year old children, although some states also enroll three year old children.
-Some programmes are targeted on low-income children or others at risk of entering school unprepared (considered in section on disadvantaged children), while other pre-K programmes are open to all children.
+In the US, state-funded preschool programs are a relatively new phenomenon.
+Following the success of Head Start and other projects demonstrating positive effects for preschool attendance, many states have set up their own preschool programs.
+State pre-K programs provide state-funded, classroom-based educational services to young children, typically four year-old children, although some states also enroll three year-old children.
+Some programs are targeted on low-income children or others at risk of entering school unprepared (considered in section on disadvantaged children), while other pre-K programs are open to all children.

-Some rigorous evaluations of state-funded pre-K programmes were completed recently.
+Some rigorous evaluations of state-funded pre-K programs were completed recently.
 Most of these studies use regression discontinuity designs based on birthday cut-offs.
-Assessments are given to children who just started the one-year programme (control group) and those who just completed it (treatment group), but are similar in age.
-Results point to positive effects of programme attendance on children's language, cognition and academic achievement (including literacy and maths skills, and print awareness), both for full-time and part-time attendance, and for children from diverse ethnic backgrounds and family incomes (Barnett, Jung, Wong, Cook, and Lamy, 2007; Gormley, 2008; Gormley and Gayer, 2005; Gormley, Gayer, Phillips, and Dawson, 2005; Gormley, Phillips, and Gayer, 2008; Huang, Invernizzi, and Drake, 2012; Hustedt, Barnett, Jung, and Figueras, 2008; Winsler et al., 2008; Wong, Cook, Barnett, and Jung, 2008).
+Assessments are given to children who just started the one-year program (control group) and those who just completed it (treatment group), but are similar in age.
+Results point to positive effects of program attendance on children's language, cognition and academic achievement (including literacy and maths skills, and print awareness), both for full-time and part-time attendance, and for children from diverse ethnic backgrounds and family incomes (Barnett, Jung, Wong, Cook, & Lamy, 2007; Gormley, 2008; Gormley & Gayer, 2005; Gormley, Gayer, Phillips, & Dawson, 2005; Gormley, Phillips, & Gayer, 2008; Huang, Invernizzi, & Drake, 2012; Hustedt, Barnett, Jung, & Figueras, 2008; Winsler et al., 2008; Wong, Cook, Barnett, & Jung, 2008).
 Using this approach, the short-term effects of one year state pre-K on children's learning has been evaluated in a number of US states, with results remarkably conclusive.
-While short-term effects of pre-K attendance vary across states and types of tests, effects are generally medium to large - with effect sizes on general cognitive and language abilities being compared to those in the Perry and IDS studies (Barnett, 2008).
-The pre-K state programmes are not necessarily representative, and some are clearly very high quality programmes (e.g. Oklahoma's pre-K program Tulsa).
+While shortterm effects of pre-K attendance vary across states and types of tests, effects are generally medium to large with effect sizes on general cognitive and language abilities being compared to those in the Perry and IDS studies (Barnett, 2008).
+The pre-K state programs are not necessarily representative, and some are clearly very highquality programs (e.g. Oklahoma's pre-K program Tulsa).
 However, they provide evidence of what pre-K can do on a large public scale.
+For example, it has been estimated that the benefits of universal pre-K programs are equivalent to about a third-of-a-year of additional learning, above and beyond what would have occurred without access to preschool.
+Two recent evaluations of at-scale urban programs, in Tulsa and Boston, showed large effects (between a half-of-a-year to a full year of additional learning) on language, literacy and math (Gormley et al., 2005).

-At the moment this approach has not yet yielded evidence that can be used to estimate long-term effect, and strong policy conclusions about their effectiveness cannot yet be drawn because of the possibility of fade-out effects over time (Duncan and Magnuson, 2013).
-Bassok et al. (2008) found that for low income children from one-parent families, that pre-K attendance benefited them in terms of their cognitive development, with effects lasting up to the age of seven and a half.
-A longer follow up study of pre-K programmes however found only limited evidence for long-term impacts (Hill, Gormley and Adelstein, 2012), with positive effects on maths performance in third grade, but no other achievement impacts at that time.
+At the moment this approach has not yet yielded evidence that can be used to estimate long-term effect, and strong policy conclusions about their effectiveness cannot yet be drawn because of the possibility of fade out effects over time (Duncan & Magnuson, 2013).
+Bassok et al. (2008) found that for low-income children from one-parent families, that pre-K attendance benefited them in terms of their cognitive development, with effects lasting up to the age of seven-and-a-half.
+A longer follow-up study of pre-K programs however found only limited evidence for long-term impacts (Hill, Gormley, & Adelstein, 2012), with positive effects on maths performance in third grade, but no other achievement impacts at that time.